-- a) The messenger collects mail from the post office on a daily basis. - b) The clerical officer receives and sorts the mail (Official and personal). - c) Personal mail is placed in departmental pigeon hole for collection by the recipients. - d) Official mail is recorded in the mail delivery book then distributed to recipients. - e) The recipients sign in the delivery book upon receiving the mails.
+- a) The messenger collects mail from the post office on a daily basis. - b) The clerical officer receives and sorts the mail (Official and personal). - c) Personal mail is placed in directorate/school pigeon holes for collection by the recipients. - d) Official mail is recorded in the mail delivery book then distributed to recipients. - e) The recipients sign in the delivery book upon receiving the mails.